adamdonen/champion/index.md

 ## **My Team Sucks (10th Place)**

-Another year, another Cundill-led fantasy football team filled with subpar Carolina Panthers players and Jags running backs.
-It’s time to recruit Ruth Ashrafi for some prayer advice because your fantasy team needs divine intervention. 🫡
+Another year, another Cundill-led fantasy football disappointment.
+Another team filled with Panthers and Jags running backs and shitty players on shitty teams.
+I am placing my futures bet for the 2025 fantasy season - Cundill to think he has a good team and miss the playoffs (+250) 🫡

 <div class="responsive-video">
   <video controls>